lyserio/express-billing-block/README.md

 	mongoUser: db.User, // A direct access to your Mongoose database User
 	secretKey: "sk_live_xxxxxxxxxxxxxxxxxxxxxxx",
 	publicKey: "pk_live_xxxxxxxxxxxxxxxxxxxxxxx",
-	upgradable: true, // Will offer a popup to upgrade plans
+	upgradable: true, // If you offer a product based on plans, will offer a popup to upgrade plans
 	accountPath: '/account', // So the redirects don't fail
 	sendMail: (subject, text, email) => {
 		// Send a mail with the library of your choice
-		// For upgrades, card changes, etc...
+		// For upgrades and cancellations emails
 	},
-	onUpgrade: (user) => {
+	onSubscriptionChange: (user) => {
-		// Called when user upgraded
+		// Called when the subscription of an user changed
+		// When he upgrades, cancels, or finishes trial

+		console.log('Subscription status: ' + user.stripe.subscriptionStatus)
+		console.log('The user is on this plan: ' + user.plan)
 	},
-	onCancel: () => {
-		// Called when user cancelled his subscription (or failed to pay) },
 	plans: [{
 		name: 'Hobby',